OnkarDsharma/CloudDash-Support/README.md

 Routes.py should only know HTTP.
 Agent logic should only know agents.
 The orchestrator is the seam between them.
 This means you can swap the entire routing strategy (keyword → LLM → rule engine) without touching the API layer.

 ---

-*Built for the Vikara.ai AI Engineering Intern assessment, June 2026.*